eclipse-arrowhead/core-c/libraries/README.md

    adequately documented.
 The documentation must be compatible with [Doxygen][dxyg] and must follow the Javadoc pattern already used in the existing libraries.
+4. Your contribution must be submitted in the form of a GitHub pull request to the Eclipse Arrowhead™ [core-c][ghub] project repository.

 [claf]: https://clang.llvm.org/docs/ClangFormat.html
 [dxyg]: https://doxygen.org